tychonievich/graphics/md/text/cfl.md

 Common CFL conditions look something like
 "the time step has to be small enough that no particle can move further than *X* in a single time step."
 The specific *X*s vary, but may include simulation-specific features like "half of a particle diameter" and physically-defined features like "the speed of sound".
-Because CFL conditions are often defined base on the distance particles would move in a single time step the time steps they allow are generally different each frame, allowing large time steps when things are mostly still but requiring small time steps when things are moving quickly.
+Because CFL conditions are often defined based on the distance particles would move in a single time step, the time steps they allow are generally different each frame;
+they generally allow large time steps when things are mostly still but require small time steps when things are moving quickly.

 Details of how to compute CFL conditions for a specific simulation are beyond the scope of this page.
 A reasonable first step is

 1. Each frame, find the speed of the fastest-moving thing
-2. Divide the time from that frame to the next into a set of time steps such that that fastest-moving thing only moves at most $x$ per step, where $x$ is a parameter you tuned via guess-and-check in advance.
+2. Divide the time from that frame to the next into a set of time steps such that the fastest-moving thing only moves at most $x$ per step, where $x$ is a parameter you tuned via guess-and-check in advance.

     One particle radius is a good initial guess for $x$ because it will prevent particles from passing completely through one another in a single step.